elegant-scipy/elegant-scipy/markdown/preface.markdown

 Later in Elegant SciPy we will show you how to use your new skills to contribute to the GitHub-hosted projects that comprise most of the scientific Python ecosystem.
 In the meantime, we want you to think about being more than just a SciPy user.
-You are joining a community, and we hope you will make it a better place for all scientific coders.
+You are joining a community, and your work will make it a better place for all scientific coders.

 ### A Touch of Whimsy with your Py